GauravBh1010tt/DeepLearn/neural tensor network/README.md

 This implementation uses Python 2.7, Keras (2.0 or above) with Theano backend, and Scikit Learn.

 ### Data Used
 Download the data files for wordbase and freebase dataset - [Data](https://drive.google.com/open?id=15JZNzH9J7cN1Qil87z7bhDYhmKa8TYvt).
-Extract the files and keep them in the same folder with the files in this repository.
+Extract the files and keep them in the same folder with the files in this repository (inside the data folder).

 ### Code Usage